Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: Yeah, it's all salted.

-A: Yeah, the government, the U.S. government, they say they have to be pasteurized and salted.
+A: Yeah, the government, the U.S. government, they say they have to be pasteurized or salted.

 Q: But they're French cheeses, and they're all raw milk.

-Q: Why do they like having the salt?
+Q: Why do they like having the salt and why are they okay if it has salt?

 A: Because salt is an antibacterial.

 Q: Is the answer fats and sun?

 A: Fats and sun.
 Also, if women will do an exercise like... a counter like this one, everybody can see.
 And you spread your arms out like this, and you don't have to go far, and you go like this.
 It brings the circulation in to the mammary gland.
-And it isn't hard. [unintelligible] When you start feeling it, you know that the rush of circulation is going in there.
+And it isn't hard.
+As many as you want.
+When you start feeling it, you know that the rush of circulation is going in there.
 It'll start breaking down dead cells to cause the sagging, and it'll strengthen the muscles in there.
 I've seen girls go from sagging down here to go up to a full two and a half inches up in seven months.
 From doing that every day without [unintelligible].
 It's not all at one time.
 They may do ten at a time, five times a day.

 Q: This is some of the valuable information you have.